-Compensation in 2012
+Compensation in 2015

-We did not pay any compensation of any sort to our named executive officers during the year ended December 31, 2012.
+We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2015.
 We do not provide any of our executive officers with any cash compensation, pension benefits or nonqualified deferred compensation plans.
-We have reported the compensation reimbursed to our Manager for certain executive officers in the table set forth below.
+We have reported the compensation that we reimburse to our Manager for our named executive officers in the table set forth below.